Michael Schill

 Michael Harry Schill (born September 30, 1958) is an American legal scholar and university administrator who was the 17th president of Northwestern University from 2022 until his resignation in 2025.

 Schill was the 18th president of the University of Oregon from 2015 to 2022, the 13th dean of the University of Chicago Law School from 2009 to 2015, and dean of the University of California, Los Angeles School of Law from 2004 to 2009.

-Schill is the author of three books and numerous articles, with foci of scholarship in the areas of real estate, housing policy, and discrimination in the housing market.
-His casebook, Property, co-authored with Jesse Dukeminier, James Krier, Greg Alexander, and Lior Strahilevitz, is a best-selling casebook used in American law schools.
+Schill is the author of three books and numerous articles, with foci of scholarship in real estate, housing policy, and housing market discrimination.
+Property, which he co-authored with Jesse Dukeminier, James Krier, Greg Alexander, and Lior Strahilevitz, is a best-selling casebook used in U.S. law schools.

 Early life and education

 Schill was born in Schenectady, New York, to Simon Schill and the former Ruth Coplon.
-He attended Linton High School and was a first-generation college student at Princeton University, where he graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs in 1980 after completing a 166-page long senior thesis titled "Reinvestment and Displacement: A Research Strategy."
-He received his J.D. from Yale Law School in 1984, where he was an editor of the Yale Law Journal.
+He attended Linton High School and was a first-generation college student at Princeton University, where he graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs in 1980 after completing his senior thesis, "Reinvestment and Displacement: A Research Strategy".
+In 1984, he received his J.D. from Yale Law School, where he was an editor of the Yale Law Journal.